Jonas Collins

 48 Hour Repack Coke "Gift Lift"

-The final cutout of the package before assembly
+The final cutout of the package dieline before assembly

-Additionally, I found the time restraint to be energizing and motivating, a valuable insight into the circumstances under which I thrive.
+Additionally, I found the time restraint to be energizing and motivating, a valuable insight into the conditions under which I thrive.

 Dragon Fruit Shipper Package